githubuniverseworkshops/OctoFitApp-Universe2024/docs/5_PopulateDBwData/README.md

-# Populate database with data via manage.py
+# Populate the database with sample data

 ## Example of not being specific